We’ve all often heard the phrase ‘time heals all wounds’ and wondered well how much time is it really going to take?!?

 What about the people pushing me one way or another you ask?

 If someone is being pushy in this respect, the best thing to do is to be blunt.
 Say “Thank you for your advice but from this point I respectfully ask that you keep it to yourself.
 This is my issue to deal with, and I would like to process it my own way as I have to live with the decisions and you do not.
-Please do not ask me about it or bring the subject up again unless I do first or we’ll have to take a break for a bit.”
+Please do not ask me about it or bring the subject up again unless I do first, otherwise we’ll have to take a break for a bit.”

-If they respect that great, if not, take a break from them for awhile.
+If they respect that great.
+If not, take a break from them for awhile.
 If you were going to get advice it should be from someone who is completely separate from the situation.

 Watch out for the posers…the ones who appear to care but really just want details and information to use against you later.
 They are not people to share your feelings with.
 They may just feed on drama and not have your best interest at heart.